Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Experiments

 \subsection{Experiments on Synthetic Benchmark Datasets}

-We conducted experiments on synthetic benchmark datasets, including MNIST \citep{lecun1998gradient}, Kuzushiji-MNIST \citep{clanuwat2018deep}, Fashion-MNIST \citep{xiao2017fashion}, and CIFAR-10 \citep{krizhevsky2009learning}.
+We conducted experiments on synthetic benchmark datasets, including MNIST~\citep{lecun1998gradient}, Kuzushiji-MNIST~\citep{clanuwat2018deep}, Fashion-MNIST~\citep{xiao2017fashion}, and CIFAR-10~\citep{krizhevsky2009learning}.
 We considered various generation processes of complementary labels by following the uniform, biased, and SCAR assumptions.
-Details of the datasets, models, and hyperparameters can be found in Appendix \ref{exp_setup}.
-We considered the single complementary-label setting and similar results could be observed with multiple complementary labels.
-We evaluated the classification performance of CONU against six single complementary-label learning methods, including PC \citep{ishida2017learning}, NN \citep{ishida2019complementary}, GA \citep{ishida2019complementary}, L-UW \citep{gao2021discriminative}, L-W \citep{gao2021discriminative}, and OP \citep{liu2023consistent}.
+We evaluated the classification performance of SCARCE against six single complementary-label learning methods, including PC~\citep{ishida2017learning}, NN~\citep{ishida2019complementary}, GA~\citep{ishida2019complementary}, L-UW~\citep{gao2021discriminative}, L-W~\citep{gao2021discriminative}, and OP~\citep{liu2023consistent}.
+The logistic loss was adopted to instantiate the binary-class loss function $l$, and the absolute value function was used as the risk-correction function $g$ for SCARCE.
+All the methods were implemented in PyTorch~\citep{paszke2019pytorch}.
+We used the Adam optimizer~\citep{kingma2015adam}.
+For a fair comparison, we use the same hyperparameters for all methods.
+The learning rate and batch size were fixed to 1e-3 and 256 for all the datasets, respectively.
+The weight decay was 1e-3 for CIFAR-10 and 1e-5 for the other three datasets.
+The number of epochs was set to 200, and we recorded the mean accuracy in the last ten epochs.
+Details of the datasets, models, and method descriptions can be found in Appendix~\ref{exp_setup}.
 We assumed that the class priors were accessible to the learning algorithm.
-Since it is not easy to tune hyperparameters for complementary-label learning approaches without an additional ordinary-label dataset \citep{wang2023clcifar}, we adopted the same hyperparameter settings for all the compared approaches for a fair comparison.
 We randomly generated complementary labels five times with different seeds and recorded the mean accuracy and standard deviations.
 In addition, a pairwise \emph{t}-test at the 0.05 significance level is performed to show whether the performance advantages are significant.